-A really important part of your dog’s balanced diet is omega fatty acids and other healthy fats.
+A really important part of your dog’s balanced diet are omega fatty acids and other healthy fats.
 Omega-3, omega-6, and omega-9 fatty acids have a lot of health benefits for your dog.
-For example, they can contribute to brain development, support the immune system, help absorb vitamins, reduce inflammation, help with mobility issues and benefit heart health.
+For example, they can contribute to brain development, support the immune system, help decrease normal inflammatory pathways, help with mobility issues and benefit heart health.
 Therefore, it’s important to know how to incorporate them into your dog’s diet.

 Benefits of Omegas for Dogs

 Promote Healthy Skin and Coat:

 Omega-3 and Omega-6 fatty acids play a crucial role in maintaining healthy skin and a lustrous coat.
 They help with dryness, itchiness, and flakiness, and can improve overall coat condition, making it shinier and softer.

 Omega-3 fatty acids, specifically EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), have anti-inflammatory properties.
 They can help alleviate inflammation potentially reducing discomfort and improving mobility in dogs.

 Omega-3 fatty acids have been shown to have a positive impact on joint health in dogs.
 They can help reduce joint inflammation, promote flexibility, and support overall joint function.

 DHA, an Omega-3 fatty acid, is crucial for brain development in puppies.
 Including adequate amounts of DHA in their diet can contribute to healthy cognitive development, supporting learning, memory, and trainability.